 Role-Playing Games

-Middle school students are natural actors.
+Middle schoolers are natural actors.
 Let them embrace that by incorporating role-playing games into your lessons.
 Whether it’s reenacting a historical event, playing out a scene from a novel, or pretending to be scientists in a lab, role-playing helps them immerse themselves in the content.
 I’ve had students “become” ancient Greek philosophers and debate major ideas, which turned out to be one of the most engaging lessons of the year!

 Don’t Be Afraid to Improvise